-Prerequisite: PTAC 2420 and approval of Program
+better; completion of a minimum 30 semester credit hours toward PTAC degree; and approval of Program

-Director and co-op employer.
+Director and co-op employer

-Type TECH

-PTAC 1302 Intro to Process Technology 3:3:0
+PTAC 1302 Intro to Process Technology

 An introduction overview of the various processing industries.
 Introduction to chemical and refinery plant operations.
 Topics include process technician duties, responsibilities and expectations, plant organizations, plant process and utility systems, and the mental requirements of the process technician.